 USSR to be restored to its former glory

+The famous work was called “The Industry of Socialism.”
+The masterpiece, made from some 4,500 jewels and semi-precious stones as well as metal boards, will be carefully reconstructed with every single stone being cleaned and polished.
 More than 700 master craftsmen were involved in the creation of this gigantic Florentine-style mosaic for the Paris and New York exhibitions.
 Now, several workshops across Russia are faced with the task of restoring the beauty that touched hearts of the whole world and became a symbol of the USSR along with the famous “Worker and Kolkhoz Woman” monument by Vera Mukhina.

 The mosaic showed signs of fracturing just after it was first exhibited in 1937 in Paris.
 The textolite base proved too fragile to support the three-ton composition of heavy stones.
 Ninety sections, each stored in its own safe box covered in textile for safety reasons, traveled the globe before ending up back in the craftsmen’s workshops – and not before time.
 With more and more jewels peeling off, the map was beginning to lose its contours.
 Luckily, all the stray jewels had been meticulously stored.
 “Nothing was lost, and this is an extraordinary thing for these days.
 The mosaic traveled a lot, was stored in many safes, but managed to survive all of it”, says Aleksandr Kharlamov from the All-Russia Research Geological Institute, as cited by the Rossiya 24 channel.Kharlamov will replace the textolite base of the mosaic with Italian shale to make the composition stronger.
 It is needed because after the restoration, every fragment of the puzzle will be seven kilograms heavier.
 “That was the weak point in the whole composition – its bottom, base.
 It used to deform and change its shape,” Kharlamov explains.